SirCabirus/Atommaster/README.md

 The number of hidden atoms can be gradually increased by the player up to six atoms or decreased down to three atoms.
-This is only possible until the query cursor is moved for the first time or a beam is fired.
+This is only possible until the first time a beam is fired.
 Pressing [SHIFT] + [Cursor up] increases the number of atoms, pressing [SHIFT] + [Cursor down] decreases it.